Quick Answer

 - Specific

-One sincere comment is enough.
+One sincere comment is usually enough.

 Compliments That Can Feel Awkward